Who May Have an Autopsy

 Giving Permission for an Autopsy

 According to Connecticut Statute Sec19a-286, the next of kin or person responsible for burial is authorized to give permission for a hospital autopsy.
 Permission may be given in person or through a witnessed telephone conversation.
-When consent is given in person, the “Consent for Post-Mortem Examination” must be signed by the person entitled by law to control the disposition of the body as well as a by a designated Yale New Haven Hospital staff member.
+When consent is given in person, the “Consent for Post-Mortem Examination” must be signed both by the person entitled by law to control the disposition of the body and by a designated Yale New Haven Hospital staff member.
 Alternatively, consent may be given verbally over the telephone through a witnessed conversation with two designated Yale New Haven Hospital staff members who will both sign the form.
 The family may consent to a full, unrestricted autopsy, or may limit the extent of the autopsy.

 Limiting the Autopsy